-Eggs are one of the best foods for increasing testosterone levels because they are rich in Vitamin D, healthy dietary fats, and protein.
+Eggs are among the best foods for increasing testosterone levels because they are rich in Vitamin D, healthy dietary fats, and protein.

 Research has indicated that the egg yolk assists with increasing testosterone levels, so you should consume whole eggs, not just egg whites.

-Oats are one of the best complex carbohydrates, and they are loaded with nutrients that increase serotonin- a chemical that helps largely to decrease the level of stress and anxiety within your body.
+Oats are one of the healthiest carbohydrates.
+They are loaded with nutrients that increase serotonin- a chemical that helps largely decrease the level of stress and anxiety within your body.

 Garlic is a well-known testosterone booster.
-Garlic may be known as a fast way to get bad-breath, but it can easily be added to your foods in more nondescript ways.
+Garlic may be a fast way to get bad breath, but it can easily be added to your foods in more nondescript ways.

-Garlic can be taken in supplement form with great effectiveness, although you should still look to add more whole garlic to your foods as well.
-Pasta sauces, salads, soups, and many other types of meals can be made healthier by adding a little bit of garlic to them!
+Garlic can be taken in supplement form with great effectiveness, although you should still look to add whole garlic to your foods as well.
+For example, pasta sauces, salads, soups, and many other meals can be made healthier by adding a little bit of garlic to them!

 Use Testosterone Boosting Supplements

-Outside of these types of testosterone boosting supplements, there are several more well-known supplements that have been shown to increase testosterone levels naturally and can improve your health in a variety of other ways as well!
+Outside of these types of testosterone boosting supplements, several more well-known supplements have been shown to increase testosterone levels naturally and can improve your health in a variety of other ways as well!

 Here are a few of the best testosterone boosting supplements:

-Fish oil is one of the best supplements to take because research has indicated it is great for your health in a variety of ways.
+Fish oil is one of the best supplements to take because research has indicated it is great for your health in various ways.

-Although most fish oil supplements can be helpful, you should look for fish oil supplements that have a high amount of DHA to get the best effect.
+Although most fish oil supplements can be helpful, you should look for fish oil supplements with a high amount of DHA to get the best effect.
 DHA-enriched fish oil supplementation has been shown to increase testosterone levels in overweight and obese men.

-Having a healthy gut and healthy gut bacteria is crucial for having healthy hormonal levels and a variety of other aspects of health.
-Unfortunately, due to toxins in our environment and poor food quality and diet quality, most people do not have a healthy gut.
+Having a healthy gut and healthy gut bacteria is crucial for having healthy hormonal levels and various other aspects of health.
+Unfortunately, most people do not have a healthy gut due to toxins in our environment and poor food and diet quality.

 According to the International Society of Sports Nutrition, preclinical and early human research has shown potential probiotic benefits for normalizing age-related declines in testosterone levels.